OpenTermsArchive/contrib-versions/Nabble/Privacy Policy.md

 This Privacy Policy specifies the manner in which Nabble collects, stores, uses, and discloses information about visitors.
 By using Nabble, you understand and accept the most recent version of this policy, which will be periodically updated.
-This document was last updated on August 17, 2012.
+This document was last updated on April 03, 2015.

 Information we collect